 Once you have successfully completed the equivalent course at the community college, you need to bring either an unofficial transcript or a note from your instructor to the Office of the Dean of Undergraduate Studies, so they can lift the hold on your registration.
-However, you need to bring an official transcript to that office before the beginning of the next (usually fall) quarter, otherwise you will be disenrolled.
-In order to register for the college level mathematics course, you would go to the Mathematics Department located in Simpson Tower 206 with the unofficial transcript showing a passing grade in the course that is equivalent to Math 91 to be issued a permit.
+However, you need to bring an official transcript to that office before the beginning of the next (usually fall) semester, otherwise you will be disenrolled.
+In order to register for the college level mathematics course, you would go to the Mathematics Department located in Simpson Tower 206 with the unofficial transcript showing a passing grade in the course that is equivalent to MATH 0930 to be issued a permit.

-Here are the courses that are equivalent to CSULA Math 91 at nearby community colleges.
-If you plan to take the equivalent of Math 91 at another community college, then you should see the Undergraduate Adviser in the Mathematics Department with a course description of the intermediate algebra course(s) at the community college of your choice and obtain a letter stating that course XXX at Community Collage XYZ is equivalent to Math 91 at CSULA.
+Here are the courses that are equivalent to CSULA MATH 0930 at nearby community colleges.
+If you plan to take the equivalent of MATH 0930 at another community college, then you should see the Undergraduate Adviser in the Mathematics Department with a course description of the intermediate algebra course(s) at the community college of your choice and obtain a letter stating that course XXX at Community College XYZ is equivalent to MATH 0930 at CSULA.
 Bring this letter together with your unofficial transcript to the Department of Mathematics for your enrollment permit.
 The information in the table below is up-to-date as of Fall 2009, but be aware that course numbers and equivalencies change over time, so make sure to check with the Undergraduate Adviser for mathematics before taking a course elsewhere.

 Community College Courses equivalent to MATH 0930 Additional Info Pasadena City College (PCC)